Poggen/portfolio/content/case-studies/a-simple-homemade-radio-player.md

 ### Overview

-I wanted to create the simplest possible radio player possible for the most popular channels at Sveriges Radio.
-The goal was to learn more about the open API at Sveriges Radio and to develop skills in React.
+As a learning project I wanted to create a radio player.
+The goal was to create an easy to use player while learning more about React, design tokens and the open API at Sveriges Radio.

 <br />

 ### Insight

-8 out of 10 users visiting Sveriges Radio app and site immediately starts listening to a radio channel.
+When researching I found out 8 out of 10 users visiting Sveriges Radio app and site immediately starts listening to a radio channel.
+My first idea was to create something based available from our APIs that people could listen to, I knew immediately that it was going to be radio channels when I found this insight.

 <br />